TheKoola/eosstracker/doc/Downloading-Collected-Data.md

 Once on the Data screen there is a form that allows for selection of:
-- the type of data one desires to download (ex.
+- The type of data one desires to download (ex.
 GPS logs or flight data)
-- a date and time range that includes a beginning date/time and an ending date/time
+- A date and time range that includes a beginning date/time and an ending date/time

 ### Select Desired Data Type ###

 Next, select the type of data you want to download from the SDR system by clicking the dropdown menu option.
 This dropdown will contain selections for GPS log data as well as any flights that are currently being tracked (see the Setup->Flights menu option).

 <p align="center">